Jack-McG496/crypto-market-etl/README.md

 4. Detects anomalies using rolling statistics
 5. Adjusts anomaly thresholds dynamically based on market sentiment
 6. Stores both raw data and analytical outputs in PostgreSQL
+7. Creates alerts based on key changes in sentiment, regime or volatility
-7. Displays analytics through a live dashboard
+8. Displays analytics through a live dashboard

 This allows downstream use cases such as:
 - Risk alerts